SaaS Visibility Application Attributes

 privately held. |

-How is this app detected? | Detection methods include: App-ID classification —detection
+How is this app detected? | Detection methods include: App-ID classification—detection

-method prior to PAN-OS 10.1. | You can only create recommendations for
+method on PAN‑OS 10.1 or later.
+URL classification—URL-based app identification. | You can only create recommendations for

 enforcement on your firewall for SaaS apps that are detected using App-ID classification.
 Therefore,